Marilyn Lloyd: Congress

 When women members of the House formed a Women's Caucus in 1977, Lloyd was one of three congresswomen who declined membership, presumably because she feared alienating her constituents.
 She later joined the caucus but resigned in 1980 over political disagreements.
 Lloyd cosponsored legislation related to women's health, notably the Mammography Quality Standards Act, which was enacted in 1992.
 After she was diagnosed with breast cancer in 1991 and was denied a silicone breast implant because the U.S. Food and Drug Administration (FDA) had removed them from the market, Lloyd became an advocate for breast cancer treatment and women's health.
 She advocated for the availability of breast implants for reconstructive surgery.
 Her fight with cancer led her to reverse her longstanding opposition to abortion; she announced on the floor of the House that having to fight to make decisions about her treatment "that should have been mine alone" led to her change of heart on the issue.

 In 1992, her Republican opponent was real estate broker Zach Wamp.
 In one of the closest contests of her career, she only defeated Wamp by 2,900 votes (1%), and only then because of the withdrawal of underground environmental candidate Peter Melcher.
 Lloyd lost badly in Hamilton County, home to Chattanooga, and retained her seat only due to a strong showing in the Oak Ridge area.
 Despite Tennessee's Senator Al Gore being elected Vice President as Bill Clinton's running mate, the Clinton–Gore Democratic ticket won the 3rd District by only 39 votes out of 225,000 cast, one of their worst performances in the state.
 The closeness of the race is believed to have influenced her decision not to stand for an 11th term in 1994.
 She endorsed Wamp's bid for Congress that year, which may have contributed to his narrow victory.
 That election was one of only two times since Lloyd left office that the Democrats have cleared the 40 percent mark in the district.

 Post-retirement and death

 Subsequent to her retirement from Congress, Lloyd maintained a fairly low profile other than her advocacy for victims of domestic violence.
 The Marilyn Lloyd Environmental and Life Sciences Research Complex at Oak Ridge National Laboratory was named in her honor in 1999.
 Her Congressional papers are archived in the library of the University of Tennessee at Chattanooga.

-Lloyd died on September 19, 2018, aged 89, at her home in Chattanooga, Tennessee, from undisclosed reason.
+Lloyd died on September 19, 2018, aged 89, at her home in Chattanooga, Tennessee.
+No cause of death was provided although in her obituary she was described as a "breast cancer survivor".